Some people have been in touch to question my sceptical attitude toward contributions from research into human behaviour.

 What other problems arise when trying to translate research into small, safe experiments?

 In short, you and I are meaning-making entities.
 Use that inevitability to your advantage.
-I see no value in wanting to legislate it out of existence lest the meaning you make is contrived and unable to say more about the meaning-maker!
+I see no value in wanting to legislate it out of existence lest the meaning you make is unable to say more about you as a meaning-maker!